build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 ## Module 4: Configure the SQL Server VPS

-The VPS is a Windows Server, use the RDP window in the Lightsail console.
+The VPS is a Windows Server, use the RDP button in the Lightsail console.
 Choose the terminal icon in the pcgSQLServer panel.

 > Note: The RDP button may take 5 to 7 minutes before it becomes active and you can connect to the server.